inspireui/support/.github/ISSUE_TEMPLATE/welcome-to-support-ticket-from-inspireui-.md

-*Note: please help to fill the required information from the above 2 steps, we may close the ticket which is not included the proof of purchase.*
+*Note: please help to fill the required information from the above 2 steps, we may close the ticket which is not included the proof of purchase.
+Kindly help us to create only 1-Ticket & includes all the issues, that would help us focus to resolve it better.
+Thank you 😊*